briansunter/graph/site/src/content/logseq/issue-5.md

 I wrote a [comprehensive outline of all the algorithms I plan to learn]([[algorithms-boot-camp-study-guide]]).
 This "boot camp" project will build up this outline as a series of guides, one week at a time.

 I'm not writing this guide from an expert's perspective but rather from a student's perspective.
-I'll be learning along with you and solidifying my kledge.
+I'll be learning along with you and solidifying my knowledge.

 ## Productivity Toolkit 🛠️